 Ex-situ conservation (conservation breeding)

-Many species held in captivity are threatened with extinction in the wild.
-These, and even some of those that are not yet classified as in trouble, are supported by well-managed captive breeding programmes.
+Many of the animals in zoos and wildlife parks are threatened with extinction in the wild.
+These, and even some of those that are not yet classified as in trouble, are supported by well-managed conservation breeding programmes, known as EAZA Ex-Situ Programmes (EEPs)